luyadev/luya/docs/guide/ngrest-model.md

 > All i18n fields must be type of varchar or text in the database as it is json encodes the input array in the database table field.

+The i18n fields will be saved as JSON with a string entry for every CMS language.
+If you access a field, the value for the current CMS language will be automatically extracted.
+To access the i18n fields as JSON without the automatic conversion, use `$this->getOldAttribute('FIELDNAME')`.
+This is helpful when manually wanting to check/validate the entries for every language.

 ## Extra fields

 Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the database table, e. g. you want to display a count of registered users on the CRUD list.
 To achieve this you may use the `extraFields` principal combined with the {{yii\base\BaseObject}} getter/setter information.